WAT Executive Team

 Nick began his association with Windsor Academy Trust through serving as a parent governor of Windsor High School and Sixth Form in 2011.

-Member of the Performance and Standards Committee.
+Chair of the Performance and Standards Committee.

 Heath is an inspirational and dedicated Chief Executive, with experience in leadership development and education policy in both the public and not-for-profit sectors.
 He is currently Executive Director of King Edward VI Foundation in Birmingham and more recently, the King Edward VI Academy Trust Birmingham, where he oversees nine secondary schools (two independent and seven Academies).
 Previously Heath was Chief Executive of The Future Leaders Trust for 9 years and Deputy Schools Commissioner for the Department of Education for 7 years.
 He also taught English and Drama for several years after graduating from Oxford University.